 This Post is Sponsored by the Consumer Healthcare Products Association (CHPA’s) Educational Foundation in support of KnowYourOTCs.org, all opinions are my own!
 Thank You For Supporting CityGirlGoneMom!

 Transitioning into summer can be a bit like culture shock, wouldn’t you agree?
 As parents of multiples, no matter how prepared we think we are, every year presents new changes as the kids grow and develop new skills.
 So far this summer, we’ve gone to the beach a handful of times.
-As they say, the third time is a charm, because that’s how many times it took to get our sunscreen routine down.
+As they say, the third time is a charm, because that’s how many times it took to get a sunscreen routine down for the kids.
 Since last summer, my youngest two have gotten really good at making it difficult to apply sunscreen when they don’t feel like being bothered.